LandRegistry-Attic/flask-examples/README.md

 or on Heroku:

-Install [Heroku Toolbelt](https://toolbelt.heroku.com/) , then you can set what config to use as follows.
+Install [Heroku Toolbelt](https://toolbelt.heroku.com/) , then you can set the config to be used as follows.

 ```
 heroku config:set SETTINGS=config.HerokuConfig